 WPSC and EPA entered into a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin including the Oshkosh site.
 Under the enforcement agreement, WPSC has agreed to conduct remedial investigations and feasibility studies at the six former MGP sites.
 Because the six sites have similar conditions and contaminants, and WPSC is a potentially responsible party (PRP) for each, the agreement allows a streamlined approach to site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to address the "worst problems first."

 WPSC has conducted various investigations of the Oshkosh site under the state voluntary cleanup program since the 1990s.
 In 2002, WPSC conducted cleanup actions that included source area excavation and thermal treatment of about 23,500 tons of contaminated soil; installation of a sheet pile containment barrier wall along the shoreline of the Upper Fox River; groundwater treatment and gradient control; and capping the site.
 Routine groundwater monitoring occurs annually.

-EPA plans to have WPSC begin a remedial investigation at the Oshkosh site in 2014 in accordance with the 2006 enforcement agreement, with the goal of selecting a final cleanup remedy for the site by 2016 or 2017.
+EPA plans to have WPSC begin a remedial investigation at the Oshkosh site in 2015 in accordance with the 2006 enforcement agreement, with the goal of selecting a final cleanup remedy for the site by 2017.

 Community InvolvementThe city of Oshkosh has developed the former MGP site into a public park.